koji-project/koji/docs/source/permissions.rst

 Custom permissions can used as the required permission for a tag, or they can be referenced in :doc:`hub policies <defining_hub_policies>`.
-Note, that you need to first understand policy mechanism as most permissions are reflected in policy rules.
+Note, that you need to first understand the policy mechanism as most permissions are reflected in policy rules.

 Permission management